smartman0307/Laravel_websockets/docs/basic-usage/ssl.md

 Remember to restart your Nginx after you've modified the `worker_connections`.

-### Example using Caddy v2
+### Example using Caddy

-[Caddy](https://caddyserver.com) can also be used to automatically obtain a TLS certificate from Let's Encrypt and terminate TLS before proxying to your websocket server.
+[Caddy](https://caddyserver.com) can also be used to automatically obtain a TLS certificate from Let's Encrypt and terminate TLS before proxying to your echo server.

 An example configuration would look like this:

 ```
 socket.yourapp.tld {
-    @ws {
+    rewrite / {
-        header Connection *Upgrade*
-        header Upgrade    websocket
+        if {>Connection} has Upgrade
+        if {>Upgrade} is websocket
+        to /websocket-proxy/{path}?{query}
     }

-    reverse_proxy @ws 127.0.0.1:6001
+    proxy /websocket-proxy 127.0.0.1:6001 {
+        without /special-websocket-url
+        transparent
+        websocket
     }

+    tls youremail.com
+}
 ```

-Note that you should change `127.0.0.1` to the hostname of your websocket server.
+Note the `to /websocket-proxy`, this is a dummy path to allow the `proxy` directive to only proxy on websocket connections.
+This should be a path that will never be used by your application's routing.
+Also, note that you should change `127.0.0.1` to the hostname of your websocket server.
 For example, if you're running in a Docker environment, this might be the container name of your websocket server.